wallarm/product-documentation/docs/latest/api/overview.md

     * https://apiconsole.eu1.wallarm.com/ for the EU cloud
 3. Go to the required API method → the **Try it out** section, input parameter values, and **Execute** the request.

-### Your own API client used for sending API requests
+### Your own API client

-To authenticate your requests to Wallarm API:
+To authenticate requests from your own API client to Wallarm API:

 1. Sign in to your Wallarm account in the [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/)  → **Settings** → **API tokens**.
 1. [Create](../user-guides/settings/api-tokens.md#configuring-tokens) token to access the Wallarm API.